Do I Need Someone to Manage My Website for Me?

 While much of the maintenance is related to keeping everything purring at optimum levels, some maintenance is crucial to the security of your website.
-We’ve put together a checklist of daily, weekly, monthly and yearly WordPress website maintenance tasks.
+To give you an idea of what's involved, we've put together a checklist of daily, weekly, monthly and yearly WordPress website maintenance tasks.

 WordPress Website Maintenance Checklist

 - Security Monitoring

 - Moderate Spam Comments